DanMenCas/DCI-VITON/README.md

-The structure is based in a Noise Scheduler that adds noise to the output of the warping module, after that, the images are passed through a KL-regularized autoencoder with latent-space downsampling factor 𝑓 = 8 so the latent image have size 64x64, next, it pass through a Unet network that uses Adaptative normalization and SE Blocks and it predicts the noise added to the image, for this noise prediction MSE loss is used and for perceptual loss, VGG19 layers are used to compare the denoised image with the original image.
+Tehe first step is to pass the images through a KL-regularized autoencoder with latent-space with downsampling factor 𝑓 = 8, so from a size 512x512 to 64x64, after that a Noise Scheduler adds noise to the output of the warping module, then, it pass through a Unet network, that has two inputs, the first one is the concatenation of the latent noised original image, the latent agnostic image with the warped cloth and the resized agnostic mask, the second one, is the same but instead the latent noised original image is latent noised agnostic image with warped cloth.
+The Unet itself uses Adaptative normalization and SE Blocks and it predicts the noise added to the image, for this noise prediction, MSE loss is used with the output with first input, and for perceptual loss, VGG19 layers are used to compare the output of the second input with the original image.
 Part of the process is based in the "Taming the Power of Diffusion Models for High-Quality Virtual Try-On with Appearance Flow" **https://arxiv.org/pdf/2308.06101**